lazamar/lazamar.github.io/_posts/2017-09-09-faster-and-safer-haskell-accumulating-parameter.md

 Execution count: Completely lazy ≈ 800x.
 Tail recursive ≈ 1700x.
 Strict + tail recursive ≈ 1700x.

-We can see that just by using tail recursion we cut our function’s running time in half.
+We can see that just by using tail recursion we cut our function's running time in half.
 Removing thunk allocation in our accumulator added a slight performance improvement, but nothing too significant.

 These speed rating, however, matter very little if our program will crash.
-The last implementation is not only the **fastest**, it is also the the **safest** and **most efficient**.
+The last implementation is not only the **fastest**, it is also the **safest** and **most efficient**.